Conduct and Interpret a Multiple Linear Regression

 Multiple linear regression

 In the field Options… we can define the criteria for stepwise inclusion in the model.
-We want to include variables in our multiple linear regression model that increase F by at least 0.05 and we want to exclude them again if the increase F by less than 0.1.
+Include variables that increase F by at least 0.05 and exclude those that increase F by less than 0.1.
 This dialog box also allows us to manage missing values (e.g., replace them with the mean).

 Multiple linear regression